jayjieh/PythagoreanTriplet/README.md

 #### Using O(n2). we do it through the below number of steps
-* 1) Doing the square of every element in the array
+* 1. Doing the square of every element in the array
         ```sh
              for (int i=0; i<n; i++)
                  arr[i] = arr[i]*arr[i];
         ```
-* 2) Then you sort the array in an ascending order
+* 2. Then you sort the array in an ascending order
         ```sh
            Arrays.sort(arr);
         ```
-* 3) To get a2 + b2 = c2, do following
+* 3. To get a2 + b2 = c2, do following
-    i) Hava 'a' as the last element of the sorted array ii) Then look for  pair (b, c) in subarray between first element and ‘a’ iii) if no pair for 'a' is found, the repeat step (ii)
+    i) Hava 'a' as the last element of the sorted array ii) Then look for  pair (b, c) in subarray between first element and ‘a’ iii) if no pair for 'a' is found, the repeat step (3.ii)

         ```sh
         for (int i = n-1; i >= 2; i--){